A South Asian Heritage School Resource

 Are you a teacher in MK?

-If you're a teacher in MK and would like to hear more about A South Asian heritage schools resource and would like to join in the FREE continued professional development session led by artist Tanvi Kant on Wednesday 12 June 2024, please get in touch.
+If you're a teacher in MK and would like to hear more about A South Asian heritage schools resource, please get in touch.

 The overarching purpose of this project is to celebrate the diversity of MK and to ensure that all residents, young and old, and from all backgrounds, feel that their voice is heard and valued.